ssc-datascience/ssc-datascience.github.io/Sentiment-Analysis.md

 LyricsDesire$track_title %>% table
 ```

 I've included a System Sleep call since this will slow down the calls to the genius webpage.
-This is a necessary tool when web scraping, even through an API.
-Here that step isn't enough so I also look for song length returned by the function call and keep trying as long as it is empty for up to 10 tries.
+This is a necessary tool when web scraping, and is kind when using an API sop as to not overload their server.
+Here that step isn't enough so I also look for song length returned by the function call.
+The code keeps querrying the API as long as the song returns empty for up to 10 tries.
 Sometimes an artist puts an instrumental song or doesn't provide lyrics, so the _counter_ for the number of tries avoids infinite loops.